giraffe-fsharp/Giraffe/README.md

 ```

-### bindModel
+### BindModelAsync

-`ctx.BindModel<'T>()` can be used to automatically detect the method and `Content-Type` of a HTTP request and automatically bind a JSON, XML,or form urlencoded payload or a query string to a strongly typed model.
+`ctx.BindModelAsync<'T>()` can be used to automatically detect the method and `Content-Type` of a HTTP request and automatically bind a JSON, XML,or form urlencoded payload or a query string to a strongly typed model.
 Alternatively you can pass in an additional object of type `JsonSerializerSettings` to customize the JSON deserializer during model binding.

 #### Example